-These are huge numbers, which The Stevenson/ Farmer Review on Mental Health found costs businesses around £1,300 per employee, per year - amounting to anywhere between £33 billion - £42 billion per year for UK businesses.
+These are huge numbers, costs businesses around £1,300 per employee, per year – according to The Stevenson/Farmer Review on Mental Health.
+This amounts to anywhere between £33 billion - £42billion per year for UK businesses.

 Interestingly, these costs aren't all due to lost time through absence.
 Whilst absenteeism is a problem, costing around £8 billion a year in the UK alone, a far bigger issue is presenteeism, where people are still coming to work, but suffering in silence.
 That is estimated to cost businesses between £17 billion - £26 billion a year.

 So, purely from a business perspective, there is a compelling argument to put measures in place to address employee mental health.
-We'll talk about what Charlton Morris are doing later, but our conversation first touched on a few things other companies can do to help.
+We'll talk about what Charlton Morris are doing later, but let’s first touch on a few things other companies can do to help.

-Throughout our journey, we first introduced a physical well-being package, before more recently moving toward a more formal mental health strategy and Jaimie said this is a familiar pattern and the realisation many businesses are coming to is the importance of preserving employee mental health which has left her industry 'scrambling to meet the increasing demand'.
+Throughout our journey, we first introduced a physical well-being package, before more recently moving toward a more formal mental health strategy.
+Jaimie said this is a familiar pattern and the realisation many businesses are coming to is the importance of preserving employee mental health, which has left her industry 'scrambling to meet the increasing demand'.